12 dead in massive apartment fire in New York City

 #BREAKING: Mayor’s office confirms at least 6 dead in #Bronx fire. @NYCMayor on the way to brief. #abc7ny pic.twitter.com/terR6u4pjh— Josh Einiger (@JoshEiniger7) December 29, 2017

-The mayor said the fire has been put out completely by the FDNY.
+The mayor said the fire was put out completely by the FDNY by 10 p.m.